VickyhqL/unit_1-2021/GAME.md

 | 9           | continue game coding      | Progress is slower than expected and I believe I have overestimated myself, It doesn't seem I can finish the game on time                   | 60mins (Oct 22)      | C           |
 | 10          | Final Edits to Repository | Since criterion A and B are the priority more time will be spent making sure those aspects are up tp par                                    | 120mins (Oct 23)     | A and B     |
 | 11          | Reflection                | I wanted to write down my thoughts on the process and how I could improve since I left much to be desired.                                  | 20mins (Oct 24)      | D (?)       |

+## Reflection
+Personally I feel that I did not manage my time correctly.
+I underestimated the time I needed to program the game itself and my inital idea for a score system proved difficult to execute.
+As such I tired to simplify it.
+Even then it didn't turn out well.
+I personally feel my time management was lacking and I was too ambitious given my limited knowledge in programming thus far.
+In the furutre I would benefit from makng a more detailed plan of my game and spend more time fufilling the success criteria rather than chasing after my chosen plot ideas.
+Since I spent so much time trying to flesh out the story one of the key requiremnts of haveing a score system ended up mostly unfinished.